mawds/library-shell/_episodes/03-loop.md

 ## Processing many files

 The `shell-lesson.zip` file which you downloded earlier contains a directory called `paine`.
 This contains some of the works of Thomas Paine, in plain text format.
-These are part of the ECCO-TCP http://www.textcreationpartnership.org/tcp-ecco/, and were downloaded from https://github.com/Anterotesis/historical-texts.
-The directory also contains a program that will count the number of occurences of a word within a file (ignoring case).
+These are part of the [ECCO-TCP](http://www.textcreationpartnership.org/tcp-ecco/), and were downloaded from <https://github.com/Anterotesis/historical-texts>.
+The directory also contains a program (strictly a shell script, which we will cover in the next lesson) that will count the number of occurences of a word within a file (ignoring case).
 The filenames, and the number of times the word occured will be printed.
-For example, if we had a text file containing: `The cat sat on the mat`, and ran:
+For example, if we had a text file containing: "The cat sat on the mat", and ran:

 ~~~
 $ bash countword cat.txt "the"